wridgeu/chrome-extension-video-playbackrate/README.md

   - [x] Make UI respect your latest change within the tab (if you selected 2 and reopen the extension it should also reflect speedValue 2)
   - [x] Configure [prettier](https://prettier.io/docs/en/install.html)
   - [x] Add and configure ESLint
-- [x] Rethink the folder structure.
+- [x] Rethink the folder structure
 - [x] Configure [rollup.js](https://rollupjs.org/guide/en/) for building the project
   - TS => JS => bundle/build/merge JS + Public folder => Dist